StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: ms
 - **Default**: 86400*1000
-- **Description**: The timeout duration of a backup job, in ms. If this value is exceeded, the backup job fails.
+- **Description**: The timeout duration of a backup job.
+If this value is exceeded, the backup job fails.

 ##### report_queue_size